 The burden cannot be placed on mothers

-Again, it would be horribly unfair to place the entire burden of this new approach to motherhood on women and their spouses.
+Again, given all this, it would be horribly unfair to place the entire burden of this new and apparently much healthier approach to motherhood on women and their spouses.
 In most instances, working women simply cannot afford to quit work, not to mention the huge penalty of getting out of the work force, this way missing opportunities for career advancement, salary increases and what not.
 We should not place women in front of the horrible dilemma of having jobs or children, but not both.

 A child centric society

-Therefore, it is up to us to embrace the concept of a “child centric society” , as Ms. Komisar puts it.
-This is our society. it should be our shared goal to have mostly psychologically healthy babies develop into healthy children, and later on healthy adults.
+Therefore, it is up to all of us to embrace the concept of a “child centric society” , as Ms. Komisar puts it.
+This is our society. it should be our shared goal to have mostly psychologically healthy babies who will hopefully develop into healthy children, and later on healthy adults.

 Think about it.
-It is not just about the babies and their parents. it is about all of us.
+It is not just about the babies and their parents.
+In fact, it is about all of us.
 Let’s think about a proper way in which we can allow babies to bond with their mothers, without in any way penalizing women who want and need to work.
-Through a shared effort we may be able to find a good solution that will allow working mothers to be away from work, without imposing an unsustainable burden on their employers.
+In the end it is about sharing the cost of extended maternal leave for new mothers.
+Through a shared social policy effort –let’s not hide from the fact paying women who will stay at home with their babies will cost money– we may be able to find a good solution that will allow working mothers to be away from work, without imposing an unsustainable burden on their employers.